 Please note that this may take up to six weeks if there is no existing digital copy, as the original has to be scanned.
 There is currently no charge for this service.

-The Library does not normally hold undergraduate or taught masters dissertations, with a few exceptions detailed below.
+The Library does not normally hold undergraduate or taught masters dissertations.
 University of Southampton students should enquire at their Faculty Office regarding any local arrangements for access to previous students' dissertations or final year projects.